 For dolphins, they must tell themselves when it’s time to head for the surface to get some air.

-Swimming With the Dolphins Creates Inner Peace
+Sharing an Experience With Dolphins Creates Inner Peace

 Experiential therapies like Wild Dolphin Assisted Psychotherapy are soothing, relaxing and healing.
 You see the world differently, in all its grace and beauty, when sharing the shoreline with Hawaiian Island dolphins.